elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The XMLHttpRequest method getResponseHeader() returns the string containing the text of a particular or single header's value.
-If there are multiple response headers with the same name, their values get returned as a single concatenated string, where each value is separated from the previous one by a pair of commas and a space.
+If there are multiple response headers with the same name, their values return as a single concatenated string, where each value is separated from the previous one by a pair of commas and a space.
 The getResponseHeader() method returns the value as a UTF byte sequence.
-It gets the response header with the given name (except Set-Cookie and Set-Cookie2).
+It retrieves the response header with the given name (except Set-Cookie and Set-Cookie2).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />